devsacti/ITservice/README.md

 In my Github, basic framework is 'Spring (boot)'

-In this perspective, I think,

-Spring Framework is a core joint of Front-End tool like jsp, Persitence-Framework, runtime like tomcat and Server
+In this perspective, Spring Framework is a core joint of Front-End tool like jsp, Persitence-Framework, runtime like tomcat and Server

 (ex)

 　　　　　　　　　:arrow_upper_right: index.jsp

 Spring Framework　:arrow_right: mybatis-(MariaDB of AWS RDS)

 　　　　　　　　　:arrow_lower_right:  AWS Linux Server